2019 / Architecture

 The pont de Bir-Hakeim is a bridge that crosses the Seine River in Paris and connects the city’s 15th and 16th arrondissements.
 The bridge, which is made of steel, is the second to have stood at the site.
 It was designed by the architect Jean-Camille Formige and constructed between 1903 and 1905.
 I visited Paris in November 2016 and was drawn to the sinister and mysterious mood that the bridge provided on an overcast day.
 I used long exposure to eliminate any traffic and human element and to focus the attention of the viewer on the architecture of the bridge and the ambience of the location.

-Katherine Young is a fine art photographer currently based in London.
+Katherine Young is an avid fine art amateur photographer.
 Her interest in photography started at an early age however it has only been in the last four years that Katherine took her hobby more seriously.
 Katherine’s real passion is black-and-white photography as she feels that monochromatic images have a surreal and timeless quality which leaves a striking impact on the viewer.
 Without the distraction of colour, the photograph looks cleaner and reveals the very soul of the subject.